darya-shynkevich/software-engineering/1. Software Engineering/2. Architecture/1. Base/1. Concepts/Consistent Hashing.md

 Let’s suppose , due to increase in load, we added a new server and now we have 5 servers to serve the traffic.
 Now, the issue is when user A will make a request, it will be handled by completely different server because our servers increased and so does our hash function output, because before it was calculating the value considering 4 servers but now we have 5. so This is where the whole issue lies.

 **Consistent hashing** is a hashing technique that allows nodes to be added or removed from a hash table (also called a distributed hash table or **DHT**) without significantly altering the mapping of keys to nodes.
-	Consistent hashing is used in distributed systems design such as the [URL shortener 1](URL%20shortener%201) and [Pastebin](../../Examples/Pastebin.md).
+	Consistent hashing is used in distributed systems design such as the [URL shortener](URL%20shortener%201) and [Pastebin](../../Examples/Pastebin.md).
 	***Consistent hashing minimises the number of keys to be remapped when the total number of nodes changes***

 *In consistent hashing, the set of all possible keys is called the “hash space.”
 The hash space is typically represented as a circle, with the keys distributed evenly around the circle.
 This representation is called a “hash ring.”*